takashiro/bezier-werewolf-client/README.md

 Introduction
 ------------

-This is an open-source client for One Night Ultimate Werewolf.
+This is an open-source client SDK for One Night Ultimate Werewolf.
+It can be leveraged to implement either CLI or GUI clients.

 Server: https://github.com/takashiro/bezier-werewolf-server

 Running Environment
 -------------------
-* Node v18.x or later versions
+* Node v20.x or later versions

 Development Environment
 -----------------------
-* Node v18.x or later versions
+* Node v20.x or later versions